caedm/wall-ink-server/readme.md

 Contains the code used to generate individual image layouts
 #### cplusplussource/image.cpp
 Contains many of the libraries used by ```layouts.cpp``` to generate the images from reservation data.
-#### cplusplussource/compressImage.cpp
+#### cplusplussource/processImage.cpp
-Contains the code used to convert an array of bytes into a compressed image for the use of a display
+Contains the code used to convert an array of bytes into a processed image for the use of a display
 #### cplusplussource/fonts.h
 Contains include statements for lots of Adafruit fonts so they don't need to be in image.cpp or image.h
 #### cplusplussource/letters.h
 Contains a font that was found on stackoverflow; might be good to get rid of this.
 #### cplusplussource/sha1.c, cplusplussource/sha1.h
 Contains a library for sha1 hashing.
-#### cplusplussource/pbmToCompressed.cpp
+#### cplusplussource/pbmToWink.cpp
-Source code to convert a raw, binary .pbm file to a compressed file for the use of a display.
+Source code to convert a raw, binary .pbm file to a .wink file for the use of a display.
 Will not work with ASCII .pbm files!
 #### qr_code_generator/
 Contains a C++ library used by image.cpp to generate QR codes from strings
 #### Adafruit-GFX-Library/